JTruong3/Amazon-Product-Recommender/README.md

 # Recommender System based on Amazon reviews
 This project will be about using machine learning to recommend products to users that made amazon reviews.

-### Goals for this Project

-1. Simple preprocessing and cleaning :heavy_check_mark: (08-19-2022)
-2. EDA, Simple models and Visualizations :heavy_check_mark: (08-25-2022)
-3. Text preprocessing and cleaning :heavy_check_mark: (09-02-2022)
-4. Advanced models and Visualizations
-5. Recommendation System
-6. Data pipeline
-7. Website for user to put in sample reviews for a product and receive a recommendation
+Based off of the sentiment of review, different products will be recommended to the user.

+## This repo contains:

+**Saved_Models Folder** - Models used in this repo are saved in this folder and can be loaded into the respective notebooks denoted by the number at the beginning of the file names.

+**1a_Preprocessing_and_EDA** - Contains preprocessing and EDA for the amazon review data.
+**1b_Meta_Data_Cleaning** - Contains preprocessing and EDA for the product metadata.
+**2_Modelling_Without_Text_Data** - Contains three ML models to determine if numeric features excluding the text can be used to predict the review sentiment.
+**3_NLP_Analysis** - Contains three ML models to use the review text to predict the review sentiment.
+**4_Recommendation_System** - Contains 1 recommendation system to recommend products based off of review sentiment and the product description.

+**environment.yml** - Saved environment dependencies used for this repo

+## Workflow to replicate results:

-# Setup environment
+**1. Setup environment**

     conda env create -f environment.yml

-# New Packages

-conda env export > environment.yml
+**2. Obtain data**

+**3. Run workbooks in order**
+    From preprocessing and EDA first to Recommendation systems last 1a -> 1b -> 2 -> 3 -> 4

+Future works
+1. Data pipeline
+2. Website for user to put in sample reviews for a product and receive a recommendation